La prévention des blessures et la récupération en Street Workout ; guide complet

 I. Recovery between workouts

-A. Understanding energy sectors and their recovery
+A. Understanding energy systems and their recovery

-1. Anaerobic alactic pathway (ATP-PC)
+1. Anaerobic alactic system (ATP-PC)

-2. Anaerobic lactic pathway (glycolysis)
+2. Anaerobic lactic system (glycolysis)

 3. Aerobic system